2005/06

 sleeves

-The previous season's black change kit was retained, however, for this season it would only feature in its all-black form.
+The previous season's black change kit was retained, however, for this season it would only feature in its all-black variant.

 Embarrassingly, Oxford United twice had to wear their opponent's kit during this season (details below).

-However, in a most unusual move, Barnet swapped their home and change kits just 2 days before the start of the league campaign.
-This important detail appeared to have been poorly communicated, resulting in Oxford United bringing a nearly identical colour combination to the match.
+However, in a most unusual move, Barnet decided to swap their home and away kits just two days before the start of the season.
+This important detail appeared to have been poorly communicated, and presumably, the league handbooks had already been printed.
+The result was that Oxford United arrived at Underhill with a near identical colour combination.

 Oxford United was asked to wear Barnet’s reserve team away shirts, paired with their own white shorts.
-Presumably, the red socks were mustered from Barnet's kit room.
+I assume the red socks were mustered from Barnet's kit room.

 Kit Clash